 Céline, a charismatic French woman with exceptionally long hair covered by a cabby hat, greeted us warmly.
 Her positive energy was infectious and her openness made her easy to talk to.
 It was no surprise that she knew a lot of interesting people and discovered many new things.
-A friend of Tom’s co-worker, we were meeting her to get some advice about the island’s job market and build some networks.
+A friend of my partner’s co-worker, we were meeting her to get some advice about the island’s job market and build some networks.

 At the Chapel above Fort-de-France with a striking panoramic view of the Fort, waterfront, and town centre, she told us: “La vie ici est improvisée.
 On ne peut pas prévoir qui on va rencontrer.”
 Life in Martinique is improvised; we can’t predict who we’ll meet.
 Then she invited us to a house where some people she had met while eating lunch at the Calvaire were.
 We agreed.